 Arizona Corporation Commission’s Form Articles of Incorporation

-The ACC provides form articles of incorporation only for a corporation that does not intend to become a tax-exempt charitable organization.
+The Arizona Corporation Commission forms include non-profit corporation articles of incorporation, but this form document is only for a nonprofit corporation that does not intend to become an IRS tax-exempt charitable organization.
 To form an Arizona nonprofit corporation that will not be a charitable organization the incorporator must prepare and file the following forms with the Arizona Corporation Commission:

 - Director Attachment.
 If you run out of room for director information on the Articles of Incorporation form, complete this form for the additional directors.